Frequently asked questions

 What is JSAT?

-The Jersey Safety Awareness Test (JSAT) is an online basic health and safety test for those working in the construction industry.
+The Jersey Safety Awareness Test (JSAT) is an online health and safety test for those working in the construction industry.
+It is available in two levels.
+With the Advanced level aimed at Managers and Supervisors.

 Does JSAT replace other training?